 Like many teenagers his age, Bradley Warwick is passionate about music.
-In this sense he is unremarkable; however, in 2010 he became the first student to pilot Drake Music’s Introduction to Music course (accredited by OCNSWR - Open College Network South West Region), achieving a Level 1 pass for all four units.
+In this sense he is unremarkable; however, in 2010 he became the first student to pilot Drake Music’s Introduction to Music course (accredited by OCNSWR - Open College Network South West Region - 2013 update OCNSWR has now changed to Apt Awards), achieving a Level 1 pass for all four units.
 Bradley’s success is especially significant because he has Cerebral Palsy and uses an electronic VOCA (Voice Output Communication Aid) to speak.

 I didn’t have the opportunity to gain accreditation in music at my special school, so it was 10 years before I finally got a place to study music at LIPA (Liverpool Institute of Performing Arts) in 2001.
 From LIPA I moved on to Chester College, from where I graduated in 2006 with a degree in Commercial Music Production.
 If my school had offered the opportunity to be accredited in music, it wouldn’t have taken more than 15 years to get my degree!

 Here’s some background on my work with Drake Music, and my journey towards getting my degree.